TomSssM/MyCodewars/snippets/server-side-js/4-cross-domain/article.md

 We didn't use to be able to use XHR to make a request to a different Origin ( the browser would throw an error ).

 Origin is a domain/port/protocol triplet.
+Thus the same origin is when domain, port and protocol are the same.
 The policy that a website cannot fetch data ( even the `index.html` page ) from a different origin without extra headers is called `CORS` ( Cross-Origin Resource Sharing )